 Lock and use of joint manipulation technique (Kansetsu waza)

 Kicking technique (Geri Waza)

 Self defence against armed & unarmed opponents (Goshin Jutsu)

 Nerve & pressure point manipulation (Kyusho Jutsu)

 Groundfighting & Grappling technique (Katame Waza)

 Traditional japanese weapons (Kobudo)

 Confidence,Awareness,Self Defence skills & Discipline.

-Kata's are an essential part of Martial Arts as these teach us the disciplined path of displaying the exact co-ordination needed to extend our knowledge.The Kata's that are taught at the Academy vary from throwing Kata to Kobudo Kata.
+Kata (forms), waza (technique) and kihon (basic) are an intrinsic part of Martial Arts as these teach us the disciplined path of displaying the exact coordination needed to extend our knowledge.Here is a breakdown including Kata's that are taught at the Academy vary from throwing Kata to Kobudo Kata.

 Tai Sabaki no Kata - Avoidance and body movement forms